PandemicPreventionInstitute/SHED/readme.md

 command to download a compressed version of the SRA toolkit:
 `curl -R --output sratoolkit.tar.gz http://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/current/sratoolkit.current-mac64.tar.gz`
-Note, that this command is similar to the suggested tar fetch from the install instructions on the website but the `-R` flag is added to allow for redirects.
+Note, this command is similar to the suggested tar fetch from the install instructions on the SRA install instructions website but the `-R` flag is added to allow for redirects.
-Otherwise the generated file is not actually a zipped version of the required files, rather it is a an empty file that will cause subsequent steps to fail.
+Otherwise the generated file is not actually a zipped version of the required files, rather it is an empty file that will cause subsequent steps to fail.

 Next, as the SRA install instructions suggest, unzip the file:
 `tar -vxzf sratoolkit.tar.gz`